informatici/openhospital/README.md

 <details><summary>:construction_worker: :package:</summary>
 To create the Open Hospital packages, make sure to have installed the following dependencies on a Linux machine:
-JDK 8+, Maven, asciidoctor-pdf, docker, docker-compose, zip, GNU make.
+JDK 8+, Maven, asciidoctor-pdf, zip, GNU make.

 Then follow these simple steps: